thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

 ThoughtSpot Support.

 Configuring the connection to the file server is a one time operation.
-You do not have to reconfigure the connection unless your password changes.
+You do not need to reconfigure the connection unless your password changes.
 Note that you can do a one time override of the user and password you used to configure the connection.
 This is done by passing a different user and password on the command line when uploading or downloading a file.